Services and Programs /

 You may contact the IT Service Desk for questions or inquiries related to any equipment listed.
 We currently have the following available for loan:

-You can reserve equipment by putting in your own request via FootPrints (log in with your common log-in information); contacting the IT service desk directly at 614-236-6508; or by visiting the IT help desk (first floor of Blackmore Library).
-All equipment is reserved and loaned out on a first come basis.
+You can reserve equipment by putting in your own request via FootPrints (log in with your common log-in information), contacting the IT service desk directly at 614-236-6508, or by visiting the IT help desk (located on the first floor of Blackmore Library).
+All equipment is reserved and loaned out on a first-come, first-serve basis.

 Equipment can be checked out for a maximum of three (3) days and must be returned to IT by the agreed-upon time and date so it can be checked out by other people who need it.

 Faculty, staff and students who return equipment late may lose their borrowing privileges for up to two semesters depending on the circumstance.
 A late fee may be assessed if equipment is not returned to IT within seven business days.
 All charges will be billed and posted directly to student accounts and/or departmental accounts.
 It is the responsibility of faculty, staff and students to notify IT if equipment will be late.
 To reserve equipment for checkout or delivery, please contact the office of IT by telephone: 614-236-6508 or via e-mail: firstname.lastname@example.org.